-Stapleton's new album, completed shortly before the coronavirus (COVID-19) pandemic shut down the tour plans of his Nashville peers, follows the commercial and critical success of Traveller and the two-part From A Room series of solo albums.
+Stapleton's new album Starting Over, completed shortly before the coronavirus (COVID-19) pandemic shut down the tour plans of his Nashville peers, follows the commercial and critical success of Traveller and the two-part From A Room series of solo albums.

 Its track list includes "Watch You Burn," a song about the 2017 mass shooting at a country music festival in Las Vegas.

-"It's a powerful number to me that conveys the sentiment, hey let's cut the evil s*** out... it's a plea in some ways," he says of the "therapeutic" song.
+"It's a powerful number to me that conveys the sentiment, 'hey let's cut the evil s*** out'...
+It's a plea in some ways," he told CBS This Morning of the "therapeutic" song.

-"We all hope for that Willie Nelson career where we're, you know, 85 or 86, and we can go play as much as or as little as we want to," he said.
+"We all hope for that Willie Nelson career where we're, you know, 85 or 86, and we can go play as much as or as little as we want to," he told CBS This Morning.
 "I think if I am able to walk out on stage and hold a guitar when I'm 85, I think that's probably gonna happen."